56curious/Enhanced-Zeus-Gamemaster-Public/README.md

 	TAW_VD - Wonderful script, will be replacing soon with a personal-made version.

+**IF YOU WISH TO INSTALL THIS FRAMEWORK - PLEASE FOLLOW THE STEPS BELOW!**

 Note:

 DO NOT delete any information in /* _Text_ */.
 This contains licensing and info about the script.